Security Experts See Chromebooks as a Closed Ecosystem That Improves Security - Slashdot

 title should add "Self-proclaimed" to the "security expert" part.

-General Purpose Computing (Score:2)
+General Purpose Computing (Score:4, Insightful)

 Sure, I'll agree with summary.
 A closed system is inherently harder to hack.
 And harder to put malware onto if the model is excluding unsigned/unapproved code.